 Domestic Abuse Intervention Services

 The Domestic Abuse Intervention Program is a 24-week intervention program for batterers who are either court-ordered or self-referred.
 It was designed to reduce violence against women/men and to help batterers look more closely at their actions, intentions, and beliefs and the effect their actions have on their intimate partners and others.
 It is based on the Duluth Treatment Model.

 Domestic Violence/Sexual Assault Support Group

-Once a week, domestic violence/sexual assault peer support groups are held in two locations for easy access to victims of domestic violence and sexual assault in the nine-county service area of SAFE, Inc.
+Once a week, domestic violence/sexual assault peer support groups are held for victims of domestic violence and sexual assault in the nine-county service area of SAFE, Inc.